| |

 paws, and the mail people were terrified of him!
 So, according to legend, they not only refused to deliver mail

 to my owner mom, they refused to deliver mail to the home on the left and right of her.
-She complained

 to the post office.
 She spoke to a manager.
 She offered to give dog safety seminars to the neighborhood